edobry/chitin/README.md

 - `dotfilesDir`: directory where you store your dotfiles (absolute path)
 - `projectDir`: directory you clone git repositories to (absolute path)
+- `installToolDeps`: whether any missing tool dependencies should be automatically installed

 Modify this config by running `chiConfigUserModify`.